amcintosh/freshbooks-php-sdk/docs/source/file-uploads.rst

 See `FreshBooks' API Documentation <https://www.freshbooks.com/api/invoice_presentation_attachments>`_.

 The ``upload()`` function takes a `PHP resource <https://www.php.net/manual/en/language.types.resource.php>`_.
-Logo's and banners are added to the invoice presentation objec.t To include an uploaded attachment on an invoice, the invoice request must include an attachments object.
+Logo's and banners are added to the invoice presentation object.
+To include an uploaded attachment on an invoice, the invoice request must include an attachments object.

 .. code-block:: php